 It may surprise you to know that there are a huge number of jobs connected to Art & Design.
 There are excellent degree and HND courses available both locally and further afield.
 The following are just a small sample of jobs leading on from Art & Design:

 Graphic Designer, Architect, Sculptor, Fashion Designer, Cameraman, Animator, Dental Cosmetics, Teacher, Art Conservator, Weaver

 BIOLOGY

-Grade A in Triple Award Biology or AA in Double Award Biology.
-If Students have a B in Triple Award Biology, they must have taken units B1 & B2 at Higher Tier & achieved a B in each.
+Grade B in Triple Award Biology or BB in Double Award Science.
+Students must have taken units B1 & B2 at Higher Tier.

 Dr Chambers